appoxy/aws/README.markdown

-# Why the Fork?
+# Appoxy AWS Library

-This is a forked version of RightScale's AWS library and we forked it because:
+The Appoxy AWS gem is a forked version of RightScale's AWS library.

+## Why the Fork?

-1. RightScale wouldn't fix critical bugs that were reported in their forums.
+1. RightScale wasn't fixing critical bugs that were reported in their forums.
 1. It didn't work with Ruby 1.9 - this version does
 1. RightScale doesn't have the source hosted for the community
 1. We needed fixes and changes for [http://code.google.com/p/simple-record/ SimpleRecord] and didn't want to wait for RightScale to do it.
+1. We needed Elastic Load Balancing support

-= Discussion Group
+## Discussion Group

 http://groups.google.com/group/ruby-aws

-= RightScale Amazon Web Services Ruby Gems
+## RightScale Amazon Web Services Ruby Gems

 Published by RightScale, Inc. under the MIT License.
 For information about RightScale, see http://www.rightscale.com

+## INSTALL:

+`sudo gem install right_aws`

-== DESCRIPTION:
+## DESCRIPTION:

 The RightScale AWS gems have been designed to provide a robust, fast, and secure interface to Amazon EC2, EBS, S3, SQS, SDB, and CloudFront.
 These gems have been used in production by RightScale since late 2006 and are being maintained to track enhancements made by Amazon.
 The RightScale AWS gems comprise:

-- RightAws::Ec2 -- interface to Amazon EC2 (Elastic Compute Cloud) and the
-  associated EBS (Elastic Block Store)
+- RightAws::Ec2 -- interface to Amazon EC2 (Elastic Compute Cloud) and the associated EBS (Elastic Block Store)
 - RightAws::S3 and RightAws::S3Interface -- interface to Amazon S3 (Simple Storage Service)
 - RightAws::Sqs and RightAws::SqsInterface -- interface to first-generation Amazon SQS (Simple Queue Service) (API version 2007-05-01)
 - RightAws::SqsGen2 and RightAws::SqsGen2Interface -- interface to second-generation Amazon SQS (Simple Queue Service) (API version 2008-01-01)
 - RightAws::SdbInterface and RightAws::ActiveSdb -- interface to Amazon SDB (SimpleDB)
 - RightAws::AcfInterface -- interface to Amazon CloudFront, a content distribution service
+- RightAws::ElbInterface -- interface to Amazon Load Balancing service

-== FEATURES:
+## FEATURES:

-- Full programmmatic access to EC2, EBS, S3, SQS, SDB, and CloudFront.
+- Full programmmatic access to EC2, EBS, S3, SQS, SDB, ELB, and CloudFront.
 - Complete error handling: all operations check for errors and report complete error information by raising an AwsError.
 - Persistent HTTP connections with robust network-level retry layer using